MarlonBando/Chromify/reports/README.md

 >
 > Answer:

-We implemented a frontend for our API.
-Our model takes images in black and white and colorizes them, so we wanted to provide a way for the end-user to be able to upload their own image and get the output for their input.
+We implemented a frontend for our API to provide an interactive interface for end-users.
+Since our model takes black-and-white images as input and colorizes them, the frontend allows users to upload their own images and view the colorized output.
+The frontend was built using Vite and TypeScript, with Mantine as the component library.
+Mantine's prebuilt components enabled us to quickly design a clean and responsive interface.
+To communicate with the backend API, we used Axios, which simplified the process of making HTTP requests and handling responses.
+This setup ensures a smooth user experience and seamless interaction between the frontend and backend services.

 ### Question 29